mixcore/mix.core/src/instructions/ai-getting-started.md

 -   `CreateManyMixDbData`: Add multiple records (e.g., products, services) to a table at once. **Always use full, public URLs for images, photos, pictures, ...** (e.g., `https://images.unsplash.com/photo-...`).
 -   `GetListMidxDbData`: Fetch data from a table to display on a page.

+### For Managing Relationships

+-   `CreateMixDbRelationshipFromPrompt`: Create relationships between different content types (e.g., pages with modules, posts with categories).
+-   **Use Cases:** Connect pages with nested modules, organize posts by categories, create content hierarchies.
+-   **Important:** Always use `loadNestedData: true` when querying content with relationships.

 ---

 ## Getting Started Resources